StijnU/RMI/README.md

 Stijn Uytterhoeven, Louis Stalpaert

 ## Description
-A car rental application using java RMI.
+Backend of a car rental application using java RMI.